Tackle, receivers go fast as Rams watch first round of NFL draft

 The Rams watched NFC West teams add premium talent on Thursday.

-The Arizona Cardinals chose linebacker Isaiah Simmons, the San Francisco 49ers took defensive tackle Javon Kinlaw and wide receiver Brandon Aiyuk and selected linebacker of Seattle Seahawks Jordyn Brooks.
+Arizona Cardinals choose hybrid linebacker Isaiah Simmons, the San Francisco 49ers took a defensive tackle Javon Kinlaw and wide receiver Brandon Aiyuk and the Seattle Seahawks chose linebacker Jordyn Brooks.

 The depth of the receiver in this draft went as planned with six selected on Thursday, including Henry Ruggs and Jerry Jeudy of Alabama, CeeDee Lamb of Oklahoma, Jalen Reagor of Texas Christian, Justin Jefferson of Louisiana State and Brandon Aiyuk from Arizona State.

-Left tackler Andrew Whitworth enters his 15e NFL season, the Rams could therefore also seek his successor.
+Left tackler Andrew Whitworth is entering his 15th NFL season, so the Rams may also be looking for his successor.
 But six tackles were won in the first round, including Andrew Thomas and Isaiah Wilson of Georgia, Jedrick Wills of Alabama, Mekhi Becton of Louisville, Tristan Wirfs of Iowa and Austin Jackson of USC.

 Since coach Sean McVay was hired before the 2017 season, the Rams have found contributors and, in some cases, rising stars in the second and third rounds.